junxit/us-congress-bills-119/metadata.md

 - 2025-06-23 — Mr. Burchett moved to suspend the rules and pass the bill, as amended.
 - 2025-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 14 (Roll no. 172). (text: CR H2845-2846)
 - 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 14 (Roll no. 172). (text: CR H2845-2846)
+- 2025-06-24 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.